AlphaEmperorOmega/emperor/steps/Attention compoments.md

 - `_computeSoftmaxAttentionWeights`: this methods converts `attentionWeights` into `attentionProbabilities` by performing a `softmax` converting it to a `probability distribution` on the `attentionWeights`.
 The resulting `attentionProbabilities` are also passed through a `dropoutLayer` that randomly drops elements of the distribution
 - `_computeWeightedValueProjections`: this method uses `attentionProbabilities` and performs a weighted sum of `valueProjection` resulting in `weightedValueProjections`.
 This means each `token` in the `valueProjection` is added up with all other `tokens` according to their `probability distribution` that stands for how relevant the current token is with respect to every other token in the sequence
 - `_computeAttentionOutputProjection`: This method takes the `weightedValueProjections` and through the output projection model of the attention mechanism to compute `attentionOutputProjection`
+- `_forward`: method that is contains all steps above that computes the full forward pass of the `Attention` mechanism

 ## 1. Requirements